zhengsx/zhengsx.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Shuxin Zheng (郑书新), former Principal Researcher at Microsoft Research, serves as an Industrial Adjunct Lecturer at Chinese Academy of Sciences and is the Lead for Microsoft's scientific foundation models.
-He has won multiple world championships in artificial intelligence and has trained the largest scientific foundation model to date.
-He has published over 20 papers in top-tier scientific journals and AI conferences like Nature Computational Science, and Nature Machine Intelligence, accumulating over 3000 citations.
-Dr. Zheng regularly serves as a reviewer for premier AI conferences and journals, and as a guest lecturer at Tsinghua University, the Chinese Academy of Sciences, and the Microsoft AI Academy, teaching general courses like "Foundations of Machine Learning Methods and Applications" and "Advanced Machine Learning."
+Dr. Shuxin Zheng(郑书新) is the Deputy Director of Zhongguancun Institute of Artificial Intelligence and an Industrial Advisor at the Chinese Academy of Sciences.
+As a former Principal Researcher at Microsoft Research and Lead for Microsoft's scientific foundation models, he has won multiple world championships in artificial intelligence and trained the largest scientific foundation model to date.
+He has published over 20 first-author and corresponding-author papers in Nature subsidiary journals and top international AI conferences, with his academic work being cited more than 4,000 times.
+He regularly serves as a reviewer for premier AI conferences and journals, while also working as a guest lecturer at Tsinghua University, Chinese Academy of Sciences, and Microsoft AI Academy, where he teaches courses including "Machine Learning Methods and Basic Applications" and "Advanced Machine Learning".

 <!--
 His representative works include: